 Ontario allows a person who has filed for personal bankruptcy to keep many assets related to day-to-day life and earning a living.
 When you file for personal bankruptcy in Ontario, you are able to keep: Up to $5,650 in personal items, up to $11,300 in household furnishings, up to $11,300 in tools of the trade and up to $5,650 in a personal vehicle.
 You may also be able to keep your home, though you may lose the equity you have in your home.
-You will need to confirm these specific details with your bankruptcy trustee.
+You will need to confirm these specific details with your Licensed Insolvency Trustee.
 You are also able to keep your RRSP contributions (except those made in the last 12 months) as well as most pensions and life insurance plans.
 Speak to your trustee for details.

 What is Surplus Income?

 The Canadian government sets income thresholds for individuals and families in Canada.
 When you file for bankruptcy, you are required to provide proof of your income to your trustee each month.
 If your income is greater than the thresholds set by the government for your particular situation and family size, you may need to make surplus income payments to your trustee who will then distribute these payments to your creditors.

 If it is your first time filing for bankruptcy, you will be automatically discharged from bankruptcy in nine months, in most cases.
 However, you will need to ensure that you complete your duties during the process in order to ensure discharge.
 Your duties include monthly income reporting, making payments if required, attending two financial counselling sessions and keeping your trustee informed of your current contact information.